TeamHeadTrip/Hack-a-Frac/README.md

 #Hack-a-Frac
 ###Virtual-Reality Fractions Dojo

 Learning is a lot of fun!
-Games are an exception tool for teaching complex ideas.
+Games are an exceptional tool for teaching complex ideas.
 Games guide players through puzzles and new experiences by challenging and rewarding them, and tugging at their curiosity for more.

 ![alt text](https://cloud.githubusercontent.com/assets/9451726/14905212/382abd26-0d74-11e6-9c71-e1c40e7ba1a3.png)